-This area presents excellent opportunities for more compact living and greater housing choices focussed around Greenwood Village and the important public transport services in the area.
+• This area presents excellent opportunities for more compact living and greater housing choices focussed around Greenwood Village and the important public transport services in the area.

-Proposed changes to residential densities and zonings

-- R20/R40 is recommended for properties close to the shopping centre. - A Mixed Use zoning is recommended for a small number of properties on Coolibah Drive and Leschenaultia Streets directly facing Greenwood Centre. - R20/R30 is recommended for the remainder of residential properties in the Housing Opportunity Area.
+J Proposed changes to residential densities and zonings R20/R40 is recommended for properties close to the shopping centre.
+Urban design The focus will be on good design outcomes that will improve the area A Mixed Use zoning is recommended for a small number of properties on Coolibah and respect the amenity of current and future residents.
+J Drive and Leschenaultia Streets directly facing Greenwood Centre.
+A new Dual Density Code Policy will be prepared and development at ۲ R20/R30 is recommended for the remainder of residential properties in the Housing the higher densities will have to meet the requirements of the policy

-There are a number of recommended policy changes listed in Section 10.3 which if adopted in the new District Planning Scheme, will also apply to this area.
+- Opportunity Area.
+Other changes - There are a number of recommended policy changes listed in Section 10.3 which if adopted in the new District Planning Scheme, will also apply to this area.

-Existing public infrastructure, for example, roads, verges, parks, right-of-ways, public access ways and schools are not affected.

-- The focus will be on good design outcomes that will improve the area and respect the amenity of current and future residents. - A new Dual Density Code Policy will be prepared and development at the higher densities will have to meet the requirements of the policy. - Enhancing/maintaining streetscapes and environmentally responsible housing designs are features of the proposed new Dual Density Code - The expected increase in housing diversity will build on existing neighbourhood character and sense of place.
+- Existing public infrastructure, for example, roads, verges, parks, right-of-ways, public access ways and schools are not affected. - Enhancing/maintaining streetscapes and environmentally responsible housing designs are features of the proposed new Dual Density Code Policy. - The expected increase in housing diversity will build on existing neighbourhood character and sense of place.

-- If the new residential density codings and rezonings recommended are adopted in the new District Planning Scheme, - most residential properties will gain new development potential - redevelopment will occur but at a rate of landowners' choosing and will not happen overnight 0 - redevelopment at medium density will lead to greater housing choices 0 - new housing development will have to meet design standards and contribute positively to the amenity of the area 0 - commercial centres and mixed use zoned properties may be redeveloped to include new housing 0 - more people will enjoy the local parks, services and facilities in the area as and when redevelopment occurs.
+- If the new residential density codings and rezonings recommended are adopted in the new District Planning Scheme, - o most residential properties will gain new development potential - o redevelopment will occur but at a rate of landowners' choosing and will not happen overnight - o redevelopment at medium density will lead to greater housing choices - o new housing development will have to meet design standards and contribute positively to the amenity of the area - o commercial centres and mixed use zoned properties may be redeveloped to include new housing - o more people will enjoy the local parks, services and facilities in the area as and when redevelopment occurs.